SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 ### Automatically setting facing

-SlimeVR offers an automated process for recording which facing direction you have set up with your trackers, which is heavily suggested for first time users.
-You should make sure you boot up steamVR and put on your headset from this point.
-If you are using your trackers for only VMC or OSC, please jump down to the [manually setting facing section](#manually-setting-facing).
+SlimeVR offers an automated process for recording which facing direction you have set up with your trackers, which can lead to issues for new users but for experienced users can give better results.
+Make sure you boot up steamVR and put on your headset from this point.
+If you are using your trackers for only VMC or OSC, please use the previous steps for manually setting facing.

 During the automated process follow the directions and SlimeVR will deduce where the trackers are on your body.

 > **Note:** Automatic mounting may not work if you do not have your headset on and SteamVR running.
-Automatic calibration can lead to better tracking quality, but improper calibration can make it worse.
+Automatic mounting can lead to better tracking quality, but improper calibration can make it worse.
 Only choose this option if you are experienced with SlimeVR.

 ![The automatic process for determining facing location](assets/img/quick_mountingAuto.png)